-Phase 3 - Evaluate Insights & Identify the Problem Statement (Complete by 24-Oct)
+Phase 3 - Evaluate Insights & Identify the Problem Statement

-Using a framework of your choice or design, conduct an in-depth analysis of the insight you gathered.
+Using frameworks of your choice or design, conduct an in-depth analysis of the insights you gathered.
 Basically, you'll be attempting to organize all of your findings.
 The evaluation should focus on interesting findings and clearly articulate conclusions you have begun to make.
-Ultimately, you will need to create a problem statement that will be the guiding force behind the development of your business model ideas.
+Ultimately, you will need to create a problem statement that will be the guiding force behind the development of your solution ideas.